lsprangers/lsprangers.github.io/docs/aws_sap/SERVICE_COMMUNICATION.md

 - Only HTTP(S) supports custom policies
     - Don't want SNS to DOS attack your backend though
 - SNS Dead Letter Queue
-    - Messages that haven't been delivered will get discarded unless we specify a DLQ
+    - Messages that haven't been delivered will get discarded unless you specify a DLQ
     - DLQ are SQS queue's or FIFO queue's
     - DLQ are attached to a ***subscription, not a topic***